apnadkarni/blt/doc/treeview.rst

     element is a path component.
 The default is "".

   **-showtitles** *boolean*
-    If *boolean* is false, column titles are not be displayed.
-The default is "yes".
+    Indicates if column titles are displayed.
+The default is "1".

   **-sortselection** *boolean*
-    If *boolean* is true, nodes in the selection are ordered as they are currently displayed (depth-first or sorted), not in the order they were selected.
-The default is "no".
+    Indicates if nodes in the selection are ordered as they are currently displayed (depth-first or sorted), not in the order they were selected.
+The default is "0".

   **-takefocus** *focus*
     Provides information used when moving the focus from window to window